paulsmith/tablestruct/README.md

 ### Ambition

 tablestruct has low ambition.
-It does not intend to do that much, for example, it will never be a complete "ORM", nor will it ever replace writing SQL inside Go code.
+It does not intend to do that much, for example, it will never be a complete ORM, nor will it ever replace writing SQL inside Go code.
 It merely wants to be useful for a set of common, low-level data persistence operations.